The Space Law Review: United Kingdom

 Orbital operator licence

-Once the SIA comes into force, an OSA licence will be needed by UK entities operating a satellite from overseas, whereas a SIA orbital operator licence will be required by UK or foreign entities operating a satellite from the UK.
+An OSA licence will be needed by UK entities operating a satellite from overseas, whereas a SIA orbital operator licence will be required by UK or foreign entities operating a satellite from the UK.

 The scope of activities covered by a spaceport licence also includes ground operations, such as the provision of a safe ground environment for launch activities and keeping the public in the vicinity of the spaceport safe from risks associated with pre- and post-launch activities.
 These activities include storing, transporting or the loading and unloading of propellants and engine testing on-site.

 A range control licence will be required to permit the provision of range control services for operations authorised under spaceflight operator licences from a designated site defined in the range control licence, such as tracking, surveillance and boundary control.28